Our Group

 csantoso@sas.upenn.edu

-Chiara is a UPenn undergraduate student and a fellow of the Penn Undergraduate Research Mentoring Program (PURM), originally from Jakarta, Indonesia.
+Chiara is a UPenn undergraduate student, originally from Jakarta, Indonesia.
 She is studying Biology and Computer science, with a strong focus on the intersection between the two fields.
-She joined the lab in 5/2025, and she is particularly interested in how data-driven approaches can be used to unravel complex biological systems, leading to advances in molecular biology and healthcare.
+She joined the lab in 5/2025 as a fellow of the Penn Undergraduate Research Mentoring Program (PURM).
+She is particularly interested in how data-driven approaches can be used to unravel complex biological systems, leading to advances in molecular biology and healthcare.

 Administration